-These text fields are one-size-fits-all across the Grants for Arts Projects category.
-While each text box allows for up to 6,000 characters, we ask that each statement be no more than 3,000 characters, including spaces.
-Use only as much space as is needed to respond to the items requested.
+These are one-size-fits-all text fields across the Grants for Arts Projects category.
+While each text box allows for up to 6,000 characters, we ask that the Leadership Statement be no more than 3,000 characters.
 Do not use this section to add more information for other areas of the grant application form.